 Although a webcam can detect high-energy particles without modification, it's necessary to modify it by removing the glass protective filter on the sensor to get maximum efficiency for low-energy particles such as alphas.
 Removing the filter also makes the webcam sensitive to infrared and ultraviolet light.
 In some older webcams, the filter and the protective glass over the sensor were separate, which made modifying them for infrared easy.
 In the C270, they are combined, which makes it more difficult.
 But ... it's not impossible.

 The filter we want to get rid of is a IR/UV reflective dichroic coating on the glass that protects the CMOS sensor chip.
 The glass is also faintly blue, which helps the camera produce a realistic color balance.
-The filter is not as strict as the IR/UV blocking filters in most DSLRs, but in the C270 it is glued on the front of the sensor and protects it from dust and humidity.
-Removing the filter without destroying the chip is very difficult.
+The filter is not as strict as the IR/UV blocking filters in most DSLRs, but in the C270 it is glued (or, more likely, sonically welded) on the front of the sensor and protects it from dust and humidity.
+Removing the filter without destroying the chip is somewhat difficult.

-The lens is most likely acrylic, which means if you want to photograph UV you will have to replace it with a glass or quartz lens.
+The lens is most likely acrylic or polycarbonate, which means if you want to photograph UV you will have to replace it with a glass or quartz lens.
 For infrared, the lens should be just fine.
 For radioactivity, the lens is not used.

 Here is the procedure.
 Refer to the photo above.
 Try at your own risk.
 My success rate was only 50%.